How apps work

 Threads

-Each thread in the Chat tab is an isolated chat conversation with the agent that is tied to a development session and an app preview.
-Your development session and thread context is preserved if you leave or close Retool and return.
+Each thread in the Chat tab is an isolated chat conversation with the agent that is tied to a building session and an app preview.
+Your building session and thread context is preserved if you leave or close Retool and return.

 When using Source Control, each thread corresponds to a distinct branch.